 The Annual Woodcarving Show is held each year in conjunction with the festival, attracting noted woodcarvers from across the southeast.
 The talented craftsmen not only show and sell their wares, but also compete for prizes during the weekend.

-The festival also features the Miss Iris Festival Pageant which is held in the lecture hall of Greeneville High School.
+The festival also features the Miss Iris Festival Pageant which is held at the Capitol Theatre.

 Hundreds of volunteers are involved in making the festival a success.
 Not only do they provide the manpower for the information booths, soft drink booths and festival memorabilia sales, they assist with the extensive decorating efforts that take place the day and evening before the festival.
 Thousands of yards of gossamer and ribbons enhance the stages, railways and light poles in the downtown area.
 Participating vendors often comment that they had never participated in a festival where so much effort is expended in decorating and making the event so attractive.